LiphardtLab/HistoneTracking/README.md

 # Quantitative analysis of the raw image data in Mathematica.

-Right out the box, Mathematica can read all octopus files directly.
+Right out the box, Mathematica can read all .dat files directly.

 file = "/Users/janliphardt/Desktop/a_1.dat";
 bc = Import[file,”UnsignedInteger16”];